Hasanrizvi1993/Mybnb/README.md

 # Mybnb

 ## Technologies used
-Django, Python3, HTML, CSS, Bootstrap, PostgreSQL
+Django, Python3, HTML, CSS, Bootstrap, PostgreSQL, Javascript

 ## About
 Mybnb is an online marketplace that connects people who want to rent out their homes and cars